smnawfee/Exploring-Urban-Place-Function-through-User-Generated-Textual-Content/README.md

 Similarly the Topic Modelling approach is run for Wikipedia data.
 First the LDA model is performed using file kc_wiki_summary_lda_btm_new2.ipynb.
 The BTM model is run in BTM.R file and the results of BTM model are labelled and mapped in kc_wiki_summary_lda_btm_new2.ipynb file.
 The input for the first python file is the kc_wiki_with_summary.csv file obtained from kc_wiki data collection.
 The output is the result of modelling LDA and BTM.
 The BERTopic model is run on bertopic_wiki_summry_new.ipynb file.
 The code was run in google colab.
 The input file is the same as for the other two models (kc_wiki_with_summary.csv) .
 The output is the BERTopic functions from Wiki summary data.

+Next the wiki+osm_kc_new.ipynb file is run.
+It uses the osm data and wiki data collected together as an input.
+It returns the combined functions from running BTM and BERTopic.